Gaza, Syria and Iran on agenda as Netanyahu flies to Florida to meet Trump

 Meeting at Mar-a-Lago attempts to address gaps between US and Israeli positions on several Middle East concerns

-Heading the agenda for the Monday meeting between Prime Minister Netanyahu and President Trump is the transition to the second phase of the Gaza peace plan, which the U.S. is eager to accomplish.
+Heading the agenda for the Monday meeting between Netanyahu and Trump is the transition to the second phase of the Gaza peace plan, which the U.S. is eager to accomplish.
 The Israeli government has resisted attempts to move to the second phase, citing the failure of Hamas to hand over the remains of deceased hostage Ran Gvili, as well as Hamas’ refusal to disarm or accept the institution of the Gaza Peace Board and the international stabilization force (ISF), which the Trump peace plan calls for.

-President Trump is pushing for a quick shift to the second phase, in order to maintain momentum.
+President Trump is pushing for a quick shift to the second phase in order to maintain momentum.
 Israeli security officials do not believe that Hamas will voluntarily relinquish either its weapons or its authority in the Gaza Strip.

 Under the Israeli proposal, the IDF would maintain a presence within the Yellow Line as long as Hamas does not disarm.
-Israeli officials recognize that the ISF would not engage Hamas directly, and therefore, the IDF must address Israeli security concerns directly.
+Israeli officials recognize that the ISF would not engage Hamas directly, and therefore, the IDF must address security concerns directly.

 Netanyahu is also expected to reiterate Israel’s rejection of the participation of Turkey and Pakistan in the ISF, due to the hostile stance of both countries towards Israel, as well as the continued support that Turkey has given to Hamas leaders, including hosting meetings with Hamas leadership.